-New parts and repairs may be necessary even if the safety belt or LATCH system (if equipped), was not being used at the time of the crash.
+New parts and repairs may be necessary even if the belt was not being used at the time of the crash.

 If an airbag inflates, you will need to replace airbag system parts.
 See the part on the airbag system earlier in this section.